wan-chee-tin/nlp-alexa-reviews/README.md

 - AUC-ROC Score: 0.90
 - Precision & Recall: High for positive class; lower for negative class due to class imbalance
 - Confusion Matrix and ROC curve were plotted to assess performance
-- WordCloud visualizations revealed key sentiment-bearing words like “love,” “echo,” and “great”
+- WordCloud visualizations revealed key sentiment-bearing words like "love," "echo," and "great"